Japan Inc strives to lure skilled workers as inflation, labour crunch bite

 About a quarter of Japanese firms have offered inflation allowances or plan to do so, said corporate credit research firm Teikoku Databank.
 Such allowances range from 6,500 yen ($50) for monthly payments to 54,000 yen in lump sums, on average.

-"I received the money just when we had our second baby," said Shinichiro Mori, who received a one-off allowance of 150,000 yen last summer from groupware developer Cybozu Inc, one of about 800 employees to do so.
+"I received the money just when we had our second baby," said Shinichiro Mori, who received a one-off allowance of 150,000 yen last summer from groupware developer Cybozu Inc. The company offered the payment to all its 800 employees.

 "I appreciated the money," Mori, 41, told Reuters.
 "We spent it on baby goods, utility bills and other living expenses, as we stayed home all day taking care of our baby."